ogelbric/TSM/README.md

 ```

-* Install a nginx load balancer in a different K8 cluster inforont of the 2 weather services
+* Install a nginx load balancer in a different K8 cluster infront of the two weather services

 ```